-Most organizations attempting to adopt Agile at any level are not equipped with the required structure—hence, certain common barriers will appear on the way to achieving it.
+Most organizations attempting to adopt Agile framework at any level are not equipped with the required structure—hence, certain common barriers will appear on the way to achieving it.

 So let’s not wait any longer.

-Agile transformation is often challenging, whether you are big or small.
+Agile transformation journey is often challenging, whether you are big or small.
 Because you are small doesn’t mean that Agile Transformation becomes an instinctive process—or easy to accomplish.
 It might, however, is easier than large-scale companies.